Prefix-bounded matrices: Prefix-bounded matrices

 \section{Prefix-bounded matrices}

 Heuer and Striker~\cite{heuer2022partial} introduced the notion of a {\bf partial alternating sign matrix} (PASM), defined as a $(0, \pm1)$-valued $m \times n$ matrix in which the sum of entries in every horizontal and vertical prefix (i.e., prefix of a row and column, respectively) is either $0$ or $+1$.
-(Throughout, we refer to these simply as prefixes, occasionally specifying them as horizontal or vertical prefixes when clarity demands.)
-It is straightforward to verify that any upper-left rectangular submatrix of an ASM is a PASM, and conversely, every PASM can be obtained in this way.
-Heuer and Striker~\cite{heuer2022partial} showed that the convex hull of PASMs is the polytope $\{ x \in {\bf R}\sp {m \times n} : 0 \leq \widetilde{x}(Z) \leq 1 \text{ for every prefix } Z\}$, where $\widetilde{x}(Z)$ denotes the sum of entries in prefix $Z$, see Theorem~4.6 of their paper.
+Throughout, we use the term {\bf prefix} to refer to both horizontal and vertical prefixes, specifying the type only when necessary for clarity.
+It is straightforward to verify that any upper-left rectangular submatrix of an ASM is a PASM, and conversely, every PASM can be obtained this way.
+Heuer and Striker~\cite{heuer2022partial} showed that the convex hull of $m \times n$ PASMs can be described as $\{ x \in \R^{m \times n} : 0 \leq \widetilde{x}(Z) \leq 1 \text{ for every prefix } Z\}$, where $\widetilde{x}(Z)$ denotes the sum of entries in prefix $Z$, see Theorem~4.6 of their paper.

 Another extension of ASMs was investigated by Behrend and Knight~\cite{behrend2007higher}.
 They call an integer-valued square matrix a {\bf higher spin alternating sign matrix} if, for a positive integer $r$, the sum of entries of all prefixes is non-negative and at most $r$, and this sum is exactly $r$ for all full rows and columns.
-For $r=1$, we get back the class of ASMs.
+For $r = +1$, we get back the class of ASMs.
 For larger values of $r$, however, unlike classical ASMs, the signs of non-zero entries in a row or column of a higher spin ASM do not necessarily alternate.
+Note that the polytope of higher spin alternating sign matrices is precisely the $r$-elongation of the polytope of ASMs.

 The notion of higher spin alternating matrices was further generalized by Brualdi and Dahl~\cite{brualdi2017alternatingExtensions}.
-Given an $n \times n$ matrix $B := (b_{i,j})$ of non-negative integers, an integer-valued $n \times n$ matrix is said to be {\bf sum-majorized} by $B$ if, for each $(i,j)$, both the sum of entries in the horizontal prefix ending at $(i,j)$ and the sum of entries in the vertical prefix ending at $(i,j)$ are non-negative and at most $b_{i,j}$.
+Given an $n \times n$ matrix $B \coloneqq (b_{i,j})$ of non-negative integers, an integer-valued $n \times n$ matrix is said to be {\bf sum-majorized} by $B$ if, for each $(i,j)$, both the sum of entries in the horizontal prefix ending at $(i,j)$ and the sum of entries in the vertical prefix ending at $(i,j)$ are non-negative and at most $b_{i,j}$.
 Additionally, the sum of entries in row $i$ must be exactly $b_{i,n}$ for all $i = 1, \dots, n$, and the sum of entries in column $j$ must be exactly $b_{n,j}$ for all $j = 1, \dots, n$.

 A related development appears in a more recent paper by Brualdi and Dahl~\cite{brualdi2023multi}, where they study $(0,\pm 1)$-valued $m \times n$ matrices such that, for given non-negative integers $r_1, \dots, r_m$ and $s_1, \dots, s_n$, the sum of entries in row $i$ is required to be exactly $r_i$, and for every proper prefix of that row, the sum must lie between $0$ and $r_i$, and analogously, the sum of entries in column $j$ is exactly $s_j$, and for every proper prefix of that column, the sum is constrained to lie between $0$ and $s_j$.
 Among other results, the authors provide a polyhedral description of the convex hull of these matrices.